 Learn everything about Chateau Suau Sauternes, Deuxiemes Crus with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking].
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Suau History, Overview

 Chateau Suau, before it earned fame for producing Sauternes was better known as a hunting lodge in its early years.
-The chateau was restored in the 16th century and in 1687, the Sauternes estate was obtained by the Suau family, for whom it was named after.
+The chateau was restored in the 16th century and in 1687, the Sauternes estate was obtained by the Suau family, for whom it was named.

-Chateau Suau was owned by the Lur Saluces family in the mid 1800’s Of course, the Lur Saluces are best known for owning Chateau d’Yquem.
+Chateau Suau was owned by the Lur Saluces family in the mid-1800s Of course, the Lur Saluces is best known for owning Chateau d’Yquem.

 Chateau Suau is one of the more obscure producers from Sauternes that was classified in the 1855 Classification.
 Jumping ahead a hundred years, Monique Bonnet purchased Chateau Suau in 1986.
 In 2014, Bacchus Investments, under the direction of Alejandro P. Bulgheroni, purchased Chateau Suau.

 Bacchus Investments maintains interests in other vineyards in regions as diverse as California, Tuscany, Argentina, and Uruguay.
 In 2015, Olivier Bernard of Domaine de Chevalier entered into a long-term, 18-year leasing agreement for the vineyards.

 Today, Chateau Suau is ably managed by Olivier Bernard.

 Chateau Suau Vineyards, Terroir, Grapes, Winemaking